ohbob/stealth-client-website-qwik/src/content/docs/GetGumpFullLines.md

 layout: blog
 ---

-# {title}

 Retrieve info about 3 gump elements for the gump with list index *GumpIndex*

 Returns nothing if gump index incorrect (out of gumps list) or char disconnected.

-Method is similar to [GetGumpButtonsDescription](Api/GetGumpButtonsDescription) and [GetGumpShortLines](Api/GetGumpShortLines), but contains FULL gump info, including all elements and text lines.
+Method is similar to [GetGumpButtonsDescription](../GetGumpButtonsDescription) and [GetGumpShortLines](../GetGumpShortLines), but contains FULL gump info, including all elements and text lines.

 <details>